 Ada Covered Bridge and Fallasburg Bridge are must-see covered bridges in the area.

 Photo by Brian Craig for Experience Grand Rapids

-    Ada Covered Bridge.
+Ada Covered Bridge at Leonard Park.
 Spans the Thornapple River, connecting the village of Ada to a public park on the other side.
 Rebuilt to its 1850s-era glory with the help of Ada's Amway Corporation.

 Fallasburg Covered Bridge.
 One of only three covered bridges open to vehicle traffic in Michigan, it spans 100 feet across beautiful Flat River.